G

 Best Practices for Building a Useful WBS

-• supported by a short dictionary
+• prepare a simple WBS dictionary

 Conclusion